Public-Health-Scotland/R-Resources/posit_workbench_and_global_options.md

 ## Purpose

-This document aims to provide users of Posit Workbench with guidance and best practice on setting Global Options in Posit Workbench
+This document aims to provide users of Posit Workbench with guidance and best practice on setting Global Options in Posit Workbench.

 ## Global Options in Posit Workbench